lnnb/lnnb.github.io/README.md

 # 🚀 Welcome to my personal website.

 This is my personal website hosted on [GitHub Pages](https://pages.github.com/).
-Here you will find information about my projects, music and other content related to my activities as **DJ Producer** and **content creator**.
+Here you will find my personal resume.

 ---